Paul Denyer: Murder of Elizabeth Stevens

+Attempted abduction of Rosza Toth

 A month later, on Thursday 8 July, 41-year-old Rosza Toth alighted at Seaford railway station, and headed north along Railway Parade on her way home.
 Around 5:50pm, as she walked past Seaford North Reserve, she noticed a man loitering near the toilet block, and was attacked shortly after passing him.
-Toth was dragged into the park, but broke free after Denyer held a fake gun to her head, and she pretended to submit.
-Shaken, and with light injuries, she then ran back to the road, stopped a car, and was assisted by the driver back to her house.
+Toth was dragged towards the unlit park, but broke free after Denyer held a gun to her head, but she quickly realised it was fake.
+After an extended scuffle, she finally managed to break free.
+Shaken, and with light injuries, she ran back to the road, stopped a car, and was assisted by the driver back to her house where the police were called.

+Murder of Deborah Fream

-That same night the second murder victim, 22-year-old Deborah Fream who lived near Kananook Station, Seaford, was abducted in her car in the early evening.
-She had left her 12-day-old son at home with a male friend when she went out at 7:00pm on a short trip to buy some milk for an omelette dinner.
+That same night, the second murder victim, 22-year-old Deborah Fream who lived near Kananook Station, Seaford, was abducted in her car in the early evening.
+She had left her 12-day-old son at home with a male friend when she went out at 7:00pm on a short trip to buy some milk for an omelette.
 By 8:00pm, when she still had not returned, he called her boyfriend, the police, and the local hospital seeking news of her whereabouts and possible accidents.
 The friend and boyfriend drove around trying to locate her, then reported her missing at Frankston Police Station.
-On the afternoon of Monday 12 July, a farmer found Fream's partially covered body on Taylors Road, Carrum Downs; like Stevens, she had been strangled, savagely slashed, and her throat cut.
+On the afternoon of Monday 12 July, a farmer found Fream's partially covered body on Taylors Road, Carrum Downs.
+Like Stevens, she had been strangled (this time with a cord), savagely slashed, and her throat cut.

+Murder of Natalie Russell

 On Friday 30 July, the third and final victim, 17-year-old schoolgirl Natalie Russell, was attacked while walking home from John Paul College.
 At the time there was media speculation, heightened public fear, and warnings from her school.
-Russell took her usual short cut home to Frankston North, via a fenced walkway (now called Nat's Track in her memory) which passes between two golf courses on Skye Road.
+Russell usually cycled to school with her brother but was driven on this day by her mother as a precaution.
+Leaving school early by herself, she took her usual short cut home to Frankston North, via a fenced walkway, now called Nat's Track in her memory, which passes between two golf courses on Skye Road.

 At 8:00pm, Russell was reported missing to Frankston Police Station, and a police search soon found her body.
 She had been dragged from the path through a large hole in a wire fence into adjacent scrub.
-She had died in a similar manner to the others, but during the attack she had put up a considerable fight, which assisted investigators due to DNA evidence finally being available at the scene.
+She had died in a similar manner to the others.
+During the attack she had put up a considerable fight, which assisted investigators due to DNA evidence being available at the scene.